livingdocsIO/documentation/page-management/main.md

 Containers can be used just like any other Livingdocs component within the Livingdocs editor to either define Page Documents (Page Management) or place card containers within other documents.

-Frontends query the containers to get the necessary definitions to render finsihed pages.
+Frontends query the containers to get the necessary definitions to render finished pages.
 This includes:
 - getting the pre-rendered cards for the pinned documents (if any)
 - getting the elastic search query for "filling up"
 - getting the card type definition to render cards, e.g., big card, small card, etc.